mwchavez/cc-practicum_S2026/README.md

 - [ ] CloudWatch dashboards
 - [ ] Web visualization dashboard
 - [ ] Integration with Engineering team's physical sensor dataset
+- [ ] Make the Infrastructure into Code using AWS CDK.

 ---